Team talking about sustainable business operations

 Mandatory Climate Disclosures

-In the months before COP26, the UK government committed itself to making the financial system the greenest in the world, declaring that all large financial institutions must create and reveal climate-related risks and targets by 2023, with the expectation that these businesses will then adapt their offering to meet these goals.
+They declared that all large financial institutions must create and reveal climate-related risks and targets by 2023, expecting these businesses to adapt their offerings to meet these goals.

 What Was COP26?

-COP26 was an international summit involving discussions amongst 25,000 delegates including world leaders, opinion formers and top businesses, regarding worldwide climate change and the next steps needed to achieve the original Paris agreement.
+COP26 was an international summit involving discussions among 25,000 delegates, including world leaders, opinion formers, and top businesses, about worldwide climate change and the next steps needed to achieve the original Paris Agreement.

-Held in partnership with Italy and hosted in Glasgow, the event ran from the 31st of October to the 13th of November and resulted in a number of new agreements.
+Hosted in Glasgow in partnership with Italy, the event ran from the 31st of October to the 13th of November and resulted in several new agreements.

 • Mobilise finance